-According to the AMLA, foreign and national PEPs are defined as persons who are or have been entrusted with leading public functions in politics, the administration, the military and the judicial authorities on a national level abroad, respectively, in Switzerland, as well as members of the board of directors or of the management of state-owned enterprises with national importance.
+According to the Anti-Money Laundering Act (AMLA), foreign and national politically exposed persons (PEPs) are defined as persons who are or have been entrusted with leading public functions in politics, the administration, the military and the judicial authorities on a national level abroad, respectively, in Switzerland, as well as members of the board of directors or of the management of state-owned enterprises with national importance.
 Under Swiss law, this definition also covers persons who are or have been entrusted with a leading function in intergovernmental organisations or international sport associations.